hamitzor/sonance.js/README.md

 </p>

 <p>
-  <a href="#key-features">Key Features</a> •
+  <a href="#key-features">Overview</a> •
   <a href="#installation">Installation</a> •
   <a href="#usage">Usage</a> •
   <a href="#credits">Credits</a> •
   <a href="#license">License</a>
 </p>

-## Key Features
+## Overview
 * Access well-known audio I/O APIs
-  - Windows: WASAPI, DirectSound
+* Windows: WASAPI, DirectSound
-  - Linux: ALSA, JACK and PulseAudio
+* Linux: ALSA, JACK and PulseAudio
-* No additional library/software needed
-  - Direct access to the aforementioned APIs through C++
-* Prebuilds are available, so don't worry about building it yourself
-  - A single `npm install` should get you ready to go
-* Supports Node.js versions >= 18.19.0
 * Probe available audio devices
 * Stream audio to output devices
 * Stream audio from input devices
-* The library is implemented fully with Node.js streams
-  - Convenient to use with network I/O, file I/O and other streams on Node.js
-  - Comes with all the advantages of Node.js streams
 * Fully configurable audio streaming, allows configuring
   - sample rate
   - bit depth
   - frame size
   - number of channels
+* The library is implemented fully with Node.js streams
+  - Convenient to use with network I/O, file I/O and other streams on Node.js
+  - Comes with all the advantages of Node.js streams

 ## Installation